Yang Xu

-Yang Xu (杨旭 (楊旭, Yáng Xù); born 12 February 1988) is a Chinese professional footballer who currently plays for Chinese Super League club Shanghai Shenhua.
+Yang Xu (杨旭 (楊旭, Yáng Xù); born 12 February 1988) is a Chinese former professional footballer who last played for Chinese Super League club Shanghai Shenhua.

 Club career

+Liaoning Whowin

 Yang Xu started his football career when he made his debut for Liaoning Whowin on 16 April 2005 in a 1–0 loss against Shanghai Shenhua.
 He scored his first goal for the club on 5 May 2005 in a 3–1 win against Shenzhen Jianlibao.
 By the end of the 2005 season, Yang scored three league goals in 11 appearances and saw his club finish in a tenth-place position.
 The following season would see Yang continue to establish himself with the squad by making a further 20 league appearances and scoring three goals; however, most of his appearances came from the bench.
 By the 2008 season, he was still a squad player trying to establish himself as the main striker within the team; however, he was unable to help Liaoning avoid relegation at the end of the season.
 Staying with the club, Yang was promoted to first-choice striker at the start of the 2009 league season and he would repay them with 15 league goals in 22 appearances, making him the second best goalscorer in the league.
 His goals would aid Liaoning to win the division title and immediate promotion back to the top flight.

+Shandong Luneng

 On 27 February 2013, Yang transferred to fellow Chinese Super League side Shandong Luneng.
 In July 2014, he was loaned to Changchun Yatai for the rest of the 2014 season.

+Tianjin Quanjian

 On 26 February 2017, Yang transferred to fellow top-tier side Tianjin Quanjian and was immediately loaned to his former club Liaoning Whowin for one season.
 He made his first appearance since returning to the club on 3 March 2017 in a 1–1 draw against Guizhou Zhicheng.
+He returned to Quanjian ahead of the 2018 season, scoring 18 goals in 62 appearances across 2 seasons.

+Shanghai Shenhua

+On 15 July 2020, Yang joined Shanghai Shenhua on a free transfer following the disbandment of Tianjin Tianhai.
+On 18 September 2020, he scored his first goal for the club, a penalty in a 1-1 draw against Guangzhou R&F in the first round of 2020 Chinese FA Cup, and Shenhua subsequently lost 5-3 in the penalty shootout.
+As a prolific centre forward throughout his career, Yang suffered from goal drought in his first 2 seasons at Shenhua.
+On 8 June 2022, Yang finally scored his first league goal for the club in a 2-0 win over derby rivals Shanghai Port.

+On 11 April 2023, Yang announced his retirement from professional football via livestream.